 - How are they with your board?

 Relationship.
 Ideally, you’ll have a long-term relationship with your MSP.
 However, at the beginning, a one-year contract is fine.
-You need time to make sure the relationship works.
-You also don’t want to be stuck for three years in a bad relationship because of a contract.
-Make sure your contract (or service level agreement) is performance-based.
+You need time to see how the relationship works.
+You don’t want a contract that leaves you stuck for three years in a bad relationship.
+Make sure the contract (or service level agreement) is performance-based.